THIS TITLE IS NOT YET PUBLISHED AND WILL BE AVAILABLE MAY 2020 - ANY ORDERS PLACED WILL BE CHARGED WHEN ORDERED & DISPATCHED WHEN IN STOCK

 Including extracts by Geoffrey Chaucer, Dorothy Wordsworth, Richard Jefferies, Charles Darwin, James Joyce, John Keats, Charlotte Brontë, Emily Dickinson, Anton Chekhov, Kathleen Jamie, Jonathan Franzen and Barbara Kingsolver among many others, this rich anthology will be welcomed by bird-lovers, country ramblers and anyone who has taken comfort or joy in a bird in flight.

-Jaqueline Mitchell is a writer and compiler of anthologies, specializing in social and cultural history, and an editor of non-fiction.
+Jaqueline Mitchell is a writer and compiler of anthologies, specialising in social and cultural history, and an editor of non-fiction.

 Eric Fitch Daglish (1892–1966) was a wood engraver and illustrator.
 His book Woodcuts of British Birds was published in 1925.